 - Their needs must affect their ability to achieve two or more specified outcomes listed below.

-- Their wellbeing must be, or will likely to be, significantly affected if they do not achieve the specified outcomes listed below.
+- Their wellbeing would be, or will likely to be, significantly impacted if they do not achieve the specified outcomes listed below.

 Achieving specified outcomes

 An assessor will look at whether the person’s needs affect their ability to achieve two or more of the following outcomes.
 They will also look at the level of assistance a person needs, if any, to achieve them.

 - Being able to make use of the adult’s home safely.

 - Developing and maintaining family or other personal relationships.

 - Accessing and engaging in work, training, education or volunteering.

 - Making use of necessary facilities or services in the local community including public transport and recreational facilities or services.